 AssetBuilder is a digital investment platform that allows you to select from a group of eight portfolio types depending on your financial goals and risk-tolerance.
 The portfolios, designed by Dimensional Fund Advisors (DFAs), focus on low-cost exchange-traded funds (ETFs) and index funds.
-The robo-advisor requires at least $50,000 to begin investing and charges management fees of 0.20% to 0.45% depending on your balance, along with trading fees.
+The robo-advisor requires at least $50,000 to begin investing.
+However, this may be waived when the client and the advisor anticipate the client will add additional funds to the accounts bringing the total to $50,000 within a reasonable time.
+Other exceptions will apply to employees of AssetBuilder and their relatives, or relatives of existing clients.
+Clients are charged management fees of 0.20% to 0.50% depending on their balance, along with trading fees.
 Charles Schwab & Co., Inc. is the required account custodian for all AssetBuilder clients.

 Investors who value versatility and a variety of portfolio options; Those who have more than $50,000 to invest; Investors who want their portfolios designed by Dimensional Fund Advisors (DFAs)